maticnetwork/matic.js/README.md

   // Set Matic provider - string or provider instance
   // Example: 'https://testnet.matic.network' OR new Web3.providers.HttpProvider('http://localhost:8545')
+  // Some flows like startExitFor[Metadata]MintableBurntToken, require a webSocket provider such as new web3.providers.WebsocketProvider('ws://localhost:8546')
   maticProvider: <web3-provider>,

   // Set Mainchain provider - string or provider instance